Open-Technology-Foundation/locks/README.md

 A: Yes, that's the intended use.
 The same lock name ensures mutual exclusion across all scripts using it.

 **Q: What if `/run/lock` doesn't exist?**
-A: The script will fail.
-You can modify `LOCK_DIR` in the script to use an alternative directory like `/var/lock` or `/tmp/locks`.
+A: shlock automatically falls back through multiple directories: `/run/lock` → `/var/lock` → `/tmp/locks` (created if needed).
+If none are writable, the script fails with an error message.

 **Q: Is it safe to use in containers?**
 A: Yes, but note that locks are container-scoped.
 Different containers don't share locks unless they share the same `/run/lock` volume.